ashie/BrowserSelector/README.md

 ### `HostNamePatterns` or `URLPatterns`

+#### Simple Pattern Matching

-You need to set host name or URL patterns to open them by specific browsers.
+You need to set hostname or URL patterns to open them by specific browsers.
 They are stored under the registry key `HostNamePatterns` and `URLPatterns` as string values.
 Although you can use any characters as the value names, we recommend to use numbers such as `0001` to clarify the priority.
-The value is URL pattern.
+The value is hostname or URL pattern.
 Optionally you can add a browser name to open the URL pattern by spliting the value by `|`.

 e.g.)